johnletey/arGQL/README.md

 ```

 > ## Migrating from version v0.x.x to v1.x.x
 > - Functions are no longer directly imported.
-You need to import an `ArGql` object and create instanced from it.
+You need to import an `ArGqlInterface` object and create instanced from it.
 See [Code Set Up](#code-set-up) section below
 > - As axios is no longer used internally `e.response` will always be undefined.
 You can catch regular `Error` objects with:
 > ```ts
 > e.message   // status text